telefonicaid/iot-activation/docs/Telit_Bravo_mqtt_aws.md

 [![pic](pictures/utils/arrow_up.png)](#table-of-contents)

-### trace_tools
+### Trace Tools

 Sometimes when a problem gets complicated it is unexpected you will need to resort to obtaining a more detailed log.

 To do this you must connect the board to your computer through the debug port, and use a tool that allows you to obtain a file with the traces

-Download the tool from our [repository](https://github.com/telefonicaid/iot-activation/tree/master/scripts/Telit/resources/tracetool) or send us an email to **contact@activationprogramme.telefonica.com**
+Download the tool from our [repository](https://github.com/telefonicaid/iot-activation/raw/master/scripts/Telit/resources/tracetool/trace_tools.zip) or send us an email to **contact@activationprogramme.telefonica.com**

 [![pic](pictures/utils/arrow_up.png)](#table-of-contents)